 - A Good Tow Cable: A tow cable is a good idea, for being a good Samaritan or in case you need someone to be one for you.

 Emergency Navigation Gear & Maps: In today’s world of electronic gadgets and mapping Apps, navigation is something that most people don’t have to think about on a daily basis.
-But when it comes to emergency preparedness planning, the subject of navigation is definitely something that needs to be taken into consideration.
+But when it comes to emergency preparedness planning, the subject of navigation is something that needs to be taken into consideration.
 Make sure you have maps of your local area, maps of your evacuation routes, and a good nationwide road atlas in your vehicle.

 Communication & Signaling Gear:

 During most disasters, there is a very high likelihood that most communication channels will go down.
 Hopefully this will only be temporary; but either way, you need to plan for the worst case scenario and have multiple ways to communicate available in your vehicle.

 - Cell Phone & Car Charger: During a large-scale disaster, cell networks will probably be the first thing that will probably go down, you should always have a fully charged phone and an extra car charger at all times.

 - Satellite Phones: If you can afford one, Sat Phones don’t rely on local cell networks, so they’re less likely to be affected by an increase in call volume or network outages.

-- CB Radios: A CB Radio is a great way to communicate if you’re traveling with a group of vehicles.
+- CB Radios: A CB Radio is an excellent way to communicate if you’re traveling with a group of vehicles.
 They are also great for local communication and finding out local road conditions from truckers driving in the area.

 - Ham Radio: When everything else goes down, a good multi-band ham radio will allow you to hear broadcasts and communicate with people both locally and around the world.